Qubes-Community/Contents/docs/configuration/split-ssh.md

    user@debian-10:~$ sudo apt-get update && sudo apt-get upgrade
    ```

-2. Make sure `nmap` and `ncat` is installed in the TemplateVMs you plan to base your AppVMs on.
+2. Make sure `ncat` is installed in the TemplateVMs you plan to base your AppVMs on.

    For Fedora templates:<br/>
    ```